AdobeDocs/workfront.en/help/administration-and-setup/manage-groups/manage-group-statuses/create-or-edit-a-group-status.md

 ## Create a custom status for multiple groups

-If you are a `Workfront administrator`, you can create a custom status for multiple groups by creating a system-wide status, then hiding that status from any groups that don’t need it.
+If you are a Workfront administrator, you can create a custom status for multiple groups by creating a system-wide status, then hiding that status from any groups that don’t need it.

-If you are a `group administrator` (or a `Workfront administrator`), you can create a custom status for multiple subgroups within a group hierarchy you manage by creating a status for a higher level group, then hiding that status from any lower subgroups that don’t need it.
+If you are a group administrator (or a Workfront administrator), you can create a custom status for multiple subgroups within a group hierarchy you manage by creating a status for a higher level group, then hiding that status from any lower subgroups that don’t need it.

 <ol>
- <li value="1"> <p> If you are a <span>Workfront administrator</span>, create a system-wide unlocked status as described in <a href="../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md" class="MCXref xref">Create or edit a status</a>.</p> <p>Or</p> <p>If you are a <span>group administrator</span> (or <span>Workfront administrator</span>), create an unlocked group status as described in <a href="#" class="MCXref xref" xrefformat="{para}">Create or edit a group status</a>.</p> </li>
+ <li value="1"> <p> If you are a Workfront administrator, create a system-wide unlocked status as described in <a href="../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md" class="MCXref xref">Create or edit a status</a>.</p> <p>Or</p> <p>If you are a group administrator (or Workfront administrator), create an unlocked group status as described in <a href="#" class="MCXref xref" xrefformat="{para}">Create or edit a group status</a>.</p> </li>
  <li value="2"> <p>In the box in the upper-right corner, delete <span class="bold">System Statuses</span>, begin typing the name of a group where you want to hide the status, then click the name when it appears.</p> </li>
  <li value="3"> <p>Hover over the status you want to hide from the group, then click <span class="bold">Edit</span> when it appears.</p> <p> <img src="assets/hover-click-edit-350x148.jpg" style="width: 350;height: 148;"> </p> </li>
  <li value="4"> <p>Enable the <span class="bold">Hide Status</span> option that appears. </p> <p> <img src="assets/hide-group-status-350x114.png" style="width: 350;height: 114;"> </p> </li>